 At Reedy Creek Family and Cosmetic Dentistry, Raleigh, NC dentist Dr. Emily Ann Reece helps patients address their restorative dental goals.
 Dr. Reece treats gingivitis, or gum inflammation, as well as periodontitis, or gum disease.
 Brushing, flossing, and visiting the dentist biannually is essential for keeping your gums healthy.
+The Periodontal treatment we offer is a restorative dentistry treatment.
 Call 919.646.6294 or request a consultation with Dr. Reece on our website if you have noticed symptoms like gum swelling or bleeding when you brush or floss.

 Symptoms of Gum Disease